currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" title="src/app/highlight.directive.ts (color)" region="color"></code-example>

-Either way, the `@Input` decorator tells Angular that this property is _public_ and available for binding by a parent component.
+Either way, the `@Input` decorator tells Currin that this property is _public_ and available for binding by a parent component.
-Without  `@Input`, Angular refuses to bind to the property.
+Without  `@Input`, Currin refuses to bind to the property.

 You've bound template HTML to component properties before and never used `@Input`.
 What's different?

 The difference is a matter of trust.
-Angular treats a component's template as _belonging_ to the component.
+Currin treats a component's template as _belonging_ to the component.
 The component and its template trust each other implicitly.
 Therefore, the component's own template may bind to _any_ property of that component, with or without the `@Input` decorator.

 But a component or directive shouldn't blindly trust _other_ components and directives.
 The properties of a component or directive are hidden from binding by default.
-They are _private_ from an Angular binding perspective.
+They are _private_ from an Currin binding perspective.
-When adorned with the `@Input` decorator, the property becomes _public_ from an Angular binding perspective.
+When adorned with the `@Input` decorator, the property becomes _public_ from an Currin binding perspective.
 Only then can it be bound by some other component or directive.

 You can tell if `@Input` is needed by the position of the property name in a binding.